The Manila Times

 The Manila Times is the oldest extant English-language newspaper in the Philippines.
 It is published daily by The Manila Times Publishing Corp. (formerly La Vanguardia Publishing Corporation) with editorial and administrative offices at 2/F Sitio Grande Building, 409 A. Soriano Avenue, Intramuros, Manila.

 It was founded on October 11, 1898, shortly after news that the Treaty of Paris would be signed, ending the Spanish–American War and transferring the Philippines from Spanish to American sovereignty.
 It presently bills itself as having the fourth-largest circulation of the newspapers in the Philippines, beating the Manila Standard, but still behind the Philippine Daily Inquirer, the Manila Bulletin and The Philippine Star.

-The current publisher and president and chief executive officer (CEO) and executive editor is Dante Francis "Klink" Ang II.
 On May 1, 2017, its chairman emeritus Dante Ang was appointed by President Rodrigo Duterte as special envoy of the President for international public relations.

+Anna Marie Ang-Thompson is the chief executive officer while Blanca C. Mercado is the president and chief operating officer.
+Arnold E. Belleza, formerly of BusinessWorld, is the executive editor.